James Parkes (priest): Higher education and activism

-After returning from the war, he went back to Oxford to complete his degree in Theology, and did so, despite catching measles in the middle of his final exams.
+After returning from the war, he went back to Oxford to complete his degree in theology, and did so, despite catching measles in the middle of his final exams.
 After graduating, Parkes became a leading member of the Student Christian Movement before joining the International Student Service in Geneva.
 He then went on to study for ordination in the Anglican Church, and spent the next 12 years on the continent as an activist in organizations that promoted international cooperation.
 It was there that he grew aware of the brutality of antisemitism and very early on spoke out about Nazism, surviving an assassination attempt in 1935.

 Upon his return to England, he carved out a career as an independent scholar.
 Parkes contributed to several British publications, including The Observer, The Jewish Chronicle, Punch and Peace News.
 He also wrote Common sense about religion, as part of the Common Sense series.

 Judaism and Christianity

 Parkes was drawn to his study of Jewish–Christian relations by first-hand exposure to the brutality of antisemitism on the continent.
 Parkes traced its animus to the obdurate hard-heartedness and wrongheadedness of Christianity vis-à-vis the Jewish people and their faith.
 He held that the principles and practice of historic Christianity was responsible for the sins and excesses that culminated in the Holocaust.
 His life's work amounted not only to hundreds of articles and twenty-three books, among them The Conflict of the Church and the Synagogue (1934), his magnum opus, but also to social activism.
 According to one historian, Parkes "devoted his whole life to fighting anti-Judaism and promoting tolerance of Jews".

-In that endeavor, for twenty years his was a lone clerical voice against the missionizing of Jews, and he would be the driving force in the founding of the Council of Christians and Jews.
+He was known as one of the few clerical voices against the missionizing of Jews and was considered to be the driving force in the founding of the Council of Christians and Jews.

 The Parkes Library

 After a period of ill-health, Parkes was eager to pass his library and Judaica collection on so it could be used by future generations.
-In 1964, Parkes was approached by David Gwilym James, the University of Southampton’s second Vice-Chancellor, who asked Parkes to consider donating his library to the collection at the University.
-Parkes accepted the offer and the Parkes Library at the University was officially opened on 23 June 1965.
+In 1964, Parkes was approached by David Gwilym James, the University of Southampton's second Vice-Chancellor, who asked Parkes to consider donating his library to the collection at the university.
+Parkes accepted the offer and the Parkes Library at the university was officially opened on 23 June 1965.
 By the time the Library was transferred to Southampton University Library in 1964 it amounted to over 4,000 books, 2,000 pamphlets and 140 journals.
 It has continued to grow, and is now one of the largest Jewish documentation centres in Europe, with over 30,000 books and journals, published from the 15th century to the present day.